navgurukul/sansaar/docs/authentication.md

 ### Endpoints :
     -/users/create :
         This endpoint is used to create a user.
+It does not take any payload and creates a random name, and email for the user.
 It returns
                         ```
                         {
                             "user": {